Explanations Based on Item Response Theory (eXirt): A Model-Specific Method to Explain Tree-Ensemble Model in Trust Perspective: Materials and Methods

-The process of analyzing different datasets based on their properties allows this research to compare the similarities and differences between them.

-As noted above, this type of analysis is independent of the context in which the datasets are included, which facilitates the processing of the results of the herein study.

-This research understands that, for example, by grouping a set of datasets based on values of their properties regarding class entropy and unbalances, relationships can be found between these dataset profiles and the explanations that can be extracted from models that use them.

-Following the same idea above, by expanding the aforementioned analysis to a total of 15 different properties extracted from each of the 40 datasets, performing a clustering process becomes feasible and the identification of datasets having similar and different profiles is also possible.

-The 15 dataset properties were used: \textit{Number of Features, Number of Instances, Dimensionality, Percentage of Binary Features, Standard Deviation Nominal of Attribute Distinct Values, Mean Nominal Attribute Distinct Values, Class Entropy, Autocorrelation, Number of Numeric Features, Number of Symbolic Features, Number of Binary Features, Percentage of Symbolic Features, Percentage of Numeric Features, Majority Class Percentage}, and \textit{Minority Class Percentage}.

-Thus, it used properties (provided by OpenML) extracted from each of the selected datasets and then used the k-means clustering algorithm \cite{kmeans} to identify dataset clusters based on their similarities.
+Analyzing the characteristics of a dataset without taking into account the context (real world problem represented by the dataset) is not a trivial task, as it involves several technical properties of the data.
+Even because a dataset is made up of several properties that reflect how it was built \citep{dataset_characteristics_effects}.

+This research chose to avoid an individual and merely descriptive analysis of each of the 41 previously selected datasets, in order to make the results generic.
+Following this idea, it was decided to group such datasets through the clustering process using their properties, seeking at the end of the process to identify the profile of each dataset cluster through analysis of existing correlations.

+The data related to the properties of the datasets were provided directly by the OpenML API, which for consistency reasons was limited to 15 properties.
+This properties, were consolidated into an intermediate dataset called ``dataset properties''.
+On this dataset, the \textit{K-means} \citep{kmeans} algorithm was executed in order to identify how many clusters the data could be better grouped.
+In \textit{Supplementary information (B)}, it is possible to observe the visual of mentioned dataset.

-Seeking to identify the optimal number of clusters to best separate the 40 datasets analyzed, the algorithm for interpretation and validation between data clusters was used, which is called Silhouettes \cite{silhouettes}, by varying the value $K$ (clusters) between 2 and 10.
-In the end, $K = 3$ was found with average scores of \textit{silhouette coefficient value} $= 0.28$, figure \ref {fig_silhuette}.
+Seeking to identify the optimal number of clusters to best separate the 41 datasets analyzed, the algorithm for interpretation and validation between data clusters was used, which is called Silhouettes \citep{silhouettes}, by varying the value $K$ (clusters) between 2 and 10.
+In the end, $K = 4$ was found with \textit{Average Silhouette Width} $= 0.353$, figure \ref{fig_silhuette}.

-Figure \ref{fig_silhuette} shows the result of running the silluette algorithm, where it can be seen that for k=3 the distances between each cluster (0, 1 and 2) are above the average (red line), so this is an appropriate value of k.
+Figure \ref{fig_silhuette} shows the result of running the silluette algorithm, where it can be seen that for $k=4$ the distances between each cluster (0, 1, 2 and 3) are above the average (red line), so this is an appropriate value of $k$.

-The results that will be presented further on take into account only clusters 1 and 0, figure \ref{fig_silhuette}, due to their considerable number of datasets.
-Thus, analyses referring to the cluster 2 datasets were ignored, as that number of datasets is considered to be too low to perform any deeper analysis.

-More information about the properties of all the datasets involved in this analysis can be found in the supplementary material item B.